 Due to advancements in AI, you can now train an intelligent OCR solution such as Docsumo that can automatically capture data from PDF files.
 The steps to setup up a production ready system are:-

-a.
-Training from samples - Upload documents and annotate the data you want to capture.
+Upload documents and annotate the data you want to capture.
 Usually for repeating formats, the software learns with just a few samples.

-Setup forwarding rules on your email client to automatically send emails with PDF attachments.
+Setup forwarding rules on your email client even for Mac to automatically send emails with PDF attachments.
 You also use Zapier or API integration to push data.

 You can use API to send the extracted data to other software or database.

 At Docsumo, we use a combination of neural networks and reverse image search to extract data from documents.
 For repeating formats, reverse image search works the best as it finds repeating patterns in the document and is more robust than Zonal OCR.
 Zonal OCR fails when the document say has a longer table or is rotated or extra text on some lines.
-For varying formats such as invoices, neural networks work better since they are able to generalize different representation of key value pairs.
+For varying formats such as invoices, neural networks work better since they are able to generalize different representations of key value pairs.

 Morover, Docsumo comes with an amazing edit and review tool, which makes it every easy to specify the fields that you want to capture.
 You can see a short demo below:-

 Data extraction from PDF files is a critical task for businesses that deal with large amounts of data.
 However, the process of extracting data from PDF files can be challenging due to the unstructured nature of the data, variations in formatting, and the presence of scanned documents.
 To extract data accurately and efficiently, it is essential to use advanced methods that can handle these challenges.